 Our first grade curriculum appeals to the child's sense of wonder and imagination.
-First graders will explore the qualities of numbers in mathematics, as well as addition, subtraction, multiplication and division.
-Science is approached through nature stories and observations, gardening and cooking.
+The language arts are featured with an imaginative introduction to consonants, vowels, sight words, and word families.
+The children compose and read short verses and stories.
+First graders also explore the qualities of numbers in mathematics, as well as addition, subtraction, multiplication and division.
+Science is approached through nature stories, observations, gardening, and cooking.
 The children begin their study of two foreign languages (German and Spanish) through songs, poems and games.
 Watercolor, pentatonic recorder playing, eurythmy (movement), knitting, drawing and beeswax modeling are also offered in the first grade Waldorf curriculum.

 Our second grade curriculum builds on all basic academic skills including independent writing and reading.
 Mathematics lessons include the sequence and patterns in numbers, continued work with the processes and the introduction of place value as an antecedent to carrying and borrowing.
 In science, students will continue their experiential exploration of the world of nature through observation, stories, gardening and cooking.
 In language arts and history studies, children explore traditional fables, grammar, punctuation, handwriting and cursive.
 German and Spanish, pentatonic recorder playing, crocheting and knitting, watercolor painting, crayon drawing, eurythmy (movement) are offered in the second grade Waldorf curriculum.